 Synchronization becomes a necessity when devices working at a distance from each other must also work in conjunction.
-In such scenarios, a local clock, or Master Clock, synchronizes with the device clocks networked within the same system.
+In such scenarios, a local clock, or master clock, synchronizes with the device clocks networked within the same system.
 Due to this need for synchronization, IEEE 1588 was released as a standard of protocol in 2002.

 However, if two clocks are set at the same rate, there is no guarantee that they will stay in synchronization.
 This is why the process of synchronization is continuous.
 Several factors can cause two identical clocks to lose synchronization.
 Causes such as differences in temperature, the age of the clocks themselves, and the rate of frequency can all affect the quality of synchronization.
 It is because of these factors that a need for clock synchronization arose.

-Bidirectional Multicast Communication is used by the slave clocks to synchronize to the IEEE 1588 grandmaster clock.
-A ‘sync’ packet containing a timestamp from the grandmaster clock contains the exact time that the timestamp left the grandmaster clock.
+Bidirectional multicast communication is used by the slave clocks to synchronize to the IEEE 1588 grandmaster clock.
+A sync packet containing a timestamp from the grandmaster clock contains the exact time that the timestamp left the grandmaster clock.
 A ‘follow up’ packet may also be sent by the grandmaster clock which contains the timestamp of the ‘sync’ packet.
-This allows an accurate timestamp of the ‘sync’ packet by the grandmaster clock.
+This allows an accurate timestamp of the sync packet by the grandmaster clock.
 There are times when the exact transmission time is prevented from being known until the entire packet is sent without and collisions detected.
 This is because of the collision detection and random back-off mechanism of Ethernet/IP communication.
 Once the packet is completely sent, it is impossible to alter the packet’s contents.

-The sending and receiving process of the synchronization packets allows the slave clocks to accurately measure and offset between the salve’s own clock and the master clock.
+The sending and receiving process of the synchronization packets allows the slave clocks to accurately measure and offset between the slave’s own clock and the master clock.
 Standard methods of clock adjustment implementation are not outlined by IEEE 1588; it only provides a standard protocol for the exchange of messages between clocks.
 The benefit of this is that clocks from different manufactures are still able to synchronize with each other.

 There are several factors that can affect the exactness of synchronization between clocks within an IEEE 1588 network.
-Frequency changes in the a clock’s local timing source, which may occur in between in ‘sync’ packets, can cause a clock to lose synchronization from the other clocks in the same system.
-In order to counteract any possible lost synchronization, high stability timing sources can be used, as well as shortening the time in between ‘sync’ packets.
+Frequency changes in a clock’s local timing source, which may occur in between sync packets, can cause a clock to lose synchronization from the other clocks in the same system.
+To counteract any possible lost synchronization, high stability timing sources can be used, as well as shortening the time in between ‘sync’ packets.
 To further improve the timeline of synchronization, Temperature Controlled Crystal Oscillators (TXCOs) and Oven Controlled Crystal Oscillators (OCXOs) can be used.
 A clock’s resolution can also affect the preciseness of the timestamps sent in the precision time protocol.
 The higher the clock’s resolution is, the more accurate the timestamp on the ‘sync’ packets.
 Jitter from an intermediate networking device, such as hubs and switches, can also affect the system’s accuracy of synchronization.

-The quality of the Ethernet based IEEE 1588 system and how it was setup can also affect the quality of synchronization.
+The quality of the Ethernet-based IEEE 1588 system and how it was setup can also affect the quality of synchronization.
 To setup the best synchronized system, one must trade-off between exactness of synchronization, cost, and distance needs.
 For low speed events that do not depend on time, a standard NTP synchronization over internet, which allows for millisecond level synchronization, will suffice.
 IEEE 1588 is still an excellent alternative for systems needing sub-microsecond synchronization in geographically arranged systems.

-IEEE 1588 boundary clocks, also known as transparent switches, are an effective way to reduce jitter found in an Ethernet based IEEE 1588 system.
+IEEE 1588 boundary clocks, also known as transparent switches, are an effective way to reduce jitter found in an Ethernet-based IEEE 1588 system.
 A switch, acting as a boundary clock, runs the PTP protocol and is synchronized to the master clock.
 The boundary clock in turn acts as a master clock to all slaves within the same network.
 Using this setup, all internal latencies and jitter can be compensated for and does not affect the exactness of the synchronization.

 There is an alternative to boundary clocks, which is the use of transparent switches.
 A transparent switch does not behave as a PTP node within an IEEE 1588 system.
 Instead, a transparent switch alters the timing contents of PTP packets to compensate for the delay caused by the switch.
-A transparent switch then calculates how much time a ‘sync’ packet spends within the switch and modifies the timestamp of the immediate ‘follow up’ packet to make up for the delay.
+A transparent switch then calculates how much time a sync packet spends within the switch and modifies the timestamp of the immediate follow up packet to make up for the delay.
 PTP nodes can operate as if they were part of a large LAN segment connected by hubs by using transparent switches.

-Precise synchronization would be valued in these applications:
+Precise synchronization would be valued in these applications.